EtchedPixels/FUZIX/docs/BankedZ80.md

 of the udata when that process is not executing.

 Above this is the common area of the kernel map.

+Again this may vary by platform.
+Z80 user executables are relocatable and some systems will not have writeable vectors, and may load the applications at higher addresses.

 ### Dealing With Awkward Common Sizes